 Accounting for all those factors, while I’m preparing the spinach, I’ll recite mantras or blessings and prayers because I believe doing so calls to its spirit and amplifies its good properties.

 Stir-fried green bean and veggie noodles is on the menu this evening.
 Here I’m boiling the green bean vermicelli noodles in some water, soy sauce, and dashi stock.

 In the Chinese tradition, you eat long noodles for your birthdays (rather than cake) because long noodles symbolize a long life.
 For New Year, noodles are typically served as well, to bless the family with longevity.
 And with that in mind, whenever noodles is on the menu, I’ll bless it while I’m cooking and pray for longevity on behalf of all who will be consuming those noodles.

 Meanwhile, after the chopped spinach, gotta chop up the tofu.
 This cube of tofu was soaking in a light brine all day while I was at work to amp up the flavor.

 And tofu takes the place of meat tonight.
-J isn’t really a fan of tofu, but if I brine and umami the shit out of it, he’ll eat it.
+Hubby isn’t really a fan of tofu, but if I brine and umami the shit out of it, he’ll eat it.

 You know how if you think about it, you tend to gravitate toward the same regular foods?
-For us, one of those regular weekly foods is baby spinach.
+Yeah, so like I said earlier, for us, one of those regular weekly foods is baby spinach.
 The only time we don’t have fresh baby spinach in our kitchen is when we just ran out of it.